jaskarangh1/Self-Organizing-Maps/README.md

 # Self-Organizing-Maps
-A sample SOM created for personal use.
+A SOM created for personal use.
-The SOM illustrates applied health science program correlations to industries.
+The SOM illustrates how applied health science programs at the University of Waterloo correlates to industries defined by the Canadian Government Board of Labour.
+Data is based on University of Waterloo co-op data.

 **Goal**: To find the relation between programs and industries and help focus job development for programs to their related industries.